AbletonAG/domain-event-broker/README.md

 The delayed retries are bound to the consumer, not the event.
 If `max_retries` is exceeded, the event will be dropped or dead-lettered.

-#### Caveats

-The retry policy is implemented using a wait queue with per-message expiry.
-Expired messages will only be re-routed to the subscriber when the first message in the waiting queue expires.
-For the example above, if event A has been retried for the third time and another event B is retried for the first time, both events will only be redelivered after event A expires (25s) even though event A is supposed to expire after 1s.

 ## Development